- » Account Request

 The first level of protection for all data, not just confidential data, is the use of the HSU User Name and Password, which is the only aspect of HSU's authentication and authorization infrastructure you'll normally see; this process is compatible with all popular browsers.

 Beyond that, two additional layers of protection come into play: software that identifies which information needs to be protected, and software that actually secures that information.
-HSU supports software that runs under Windows (XP and later), Mac (OS X 10.4 and later) and Linux (Ubuntu, Fedora) to achieve these goals.
+HSU supports software that runs under Windows (Vista and later), Mac (OS X 10.4 and later) and Linux (Ubuntu, Fedora) to achieve these goals.

 Check out the data classification table to learn how different types of information are categorized for the purposes of security.